-The reason IRS now provides this new requirement is that they must be able to update their records so that any tax refund or other IRS communication can be sent to the party in time.
+The reason for this new requirement is to be able to update their records so that any tax refund or other IRS communication can be sent to the party on time.
 Most businesses will appoint a person who has authority or control over the funds and assets within the enterprise.

 You are required to report any of the changes below due to the new regulations:

 - Responsible Party’s Identity

 Be sure to not forget to include details such as the suite, room number or apartment.
 Nobody wants to miss the deadlines specified in these terms.